EthanAnderes/NonstationaryPhase.jl/README.md

   LLVM: libLLVM-3.3
 ```

-This information is intended to enable anyone to recreate the exact system which generated the figures shown in the paper.
+This information is intended to enable anyone to recreate the exact system which generated the figures in the paper.
 That said, we expect the code to be forward compatible with stable releases.

 # Using Julia to automatically download the source code and the paper from Github